9.3.1. Moving points#

 Caution

-Note that the angles and translations values are enclosed in bracket.
-Similarly, the return transformed \(T\) is also enclosed in an additional first dimension.
-This is because all functions in the ktk.geometry module work on series of data, and the first dimensions is always reserved to time.
+Note that the angles and positions values are enclosed in brackets.
+This is because all functions in the ktk.geometry module work on series of data, and the first dimension is always reserved for time.
 Please consult this section for more information.

 The function ktk.geometry.matmul performs matrix multiplications on data series.
 It can therefore be used to obtain the solution to the previous examples.